Robinpig/Note/docs/CS/MQ/Kafka/Consumer.md

 ### Consumer Group

+In order for indicating to Kafka consumers that they are part of the same specific group , we must specify the consumer-side setting .group.id

+Kafka Consumers automatically use a and a to assign consumers to a partition and ensure the load balancing is achieved across all consumers in the same group.GroupCoordinatorConsumerCoordinator
+It is important to note that each topic partition is only assigned to one consumer within a consumer group, but a consumer from a consumer group can be assigned multiple partitions.

 Consumers label themselves with a consumer group name,and each record published to a topic is delivered to one consumer instance within each subscribing consumer group.